 Due to its relative high altitude, in the area, it was apparently free of the African Horse Sickness.
 It was therefore a good place to rest their horses.

 From the early 1920s Okonjima was used as a cattle farm.
 In 1970 Val and Rose Hanssen bought the farm, to breed and farm Brahman and Jersey cattle.
-Throughout the time that cattle were kept on the farm, loses of stock to predators, particularly leopards, caused a strain on the finances.
+Throughout the time cattle were kept on the farm, loses of stock to predators in particular leopards, caused a strain on the finances.